-Welcome to Mississippi's page.
+Welcome to Penguins Class.
 On this page we will share the exciting things we learn about, the places we go and the events we take part in.
 Key information about the curriculum can also be found on the Curriculum Overview page.

 OLD MAN RIVER

 Our Class river is the Mississippi in North America.
 We found out all about the parts of the river and created our own river using plasticine.
 Do you like them?